hashicorp/consul/website/source/docs/connect/proxies/envoy.md

   connections before timing out.
 Defaults to 5000
   (5 seconds).

+### Mesh Gateway Options

+These fields may also be overridden explicitly in the [proxy service definition](/docs/connect/registration/service-registration.html), or defined in the  [global `proxy-defaults` configuration entry](/docs/agent/config_entries.html#proxy-defaults-proxy-defaults) to act as defaults that are inherited by all services.

+- `connect_timeout_ms` - The number of milliseconds to allow when making upstream connections before timing out.
+Defaults to 5000
+  (5 seconds).

+- `envoy_mesh_gateway_bind_tagged_addresses` - Indicates that the mesh gateway
+  services tagged addresses should be bound to listeners in addition to the default listener address.

+- `envoy_mesh_gateway_bind_addresses` - A map of additional addresses to be bound.
+  This map's keys are the name of the listeners to be created and the values are a map with two keys, address and port, that combined make the address to bind the listener to.
+These are bound in addition to the default address.

+- `envoy_mesh_gateway_no_default_bind` - Prevents binding to the default address
+  of the mesh gateway service.
+This should be used with one of the other options to configure the gateways bind addresses.

 ## Advanced Configuration

 To support more flexibility when configuring Envoy, several "lower-level" options exist